migs1750/migs1750/README.md

 - 📖 Interests in Mathematics, Sciences and Engineering
 - 🌱 Learning diverse fields
 - ✏️ I’m looking to collaborate and learn on who have the same interest.
-- Newbie na nag aaral
+- Newbie na nag aaral, average VS CODE user

 <!---
 migs1750/migs1750 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.